unixtastic/git-ssh-server/README.md

 To add users:

 Setup SSH:
-cd /docker_data/git && mkdir .ssh && chown 987 .ssh && chmod 700 .ssh && touch .ssh/authorized_keys
+cd /docker_data/git && mkdir .ssh && chown -R 987 .ssh && chmod -R 700 .ssh && touch .ssh/authorized_keys

-Add user public keys to .ssh/authorized_keys just like you would do for 'normal' SSH. touch /docker_data/git/.hushlogin to prevent login banners that can confuse git.
+Add user public keys to .ssh/authorized_keys just like you would do for 'normal' SSH.

+touch /docker_data/git/.hushlogin to prevent login banners that can confuse git.

 To setup repos: